mikef1234/Restaurants/README.md

 #How to use:
 http://stas-melnikov.ru/en/magic_layout.html
 #Help
-If you liked this plug-in, please donate to me to steam of dollars.
-I very need your help.
+If you liked this theme, please donate to me on <a href="https://www.paypal.me/melnik909" target="blank">PayPal</a> or contact me.
 Thanks!
-(My emal on PayPal - melnik909@ya.ru)
 ##Contact info
   * [my sait](http://stas-melnikov.ru)
   * [linkedIn](https://www.linkedin.com/in/melnik909)